Table of Contents

 We’re so excited that you’ve chosen to invest in your child’s future with Tynker.
 Children benefit in so many ways from learning to code.
-From building confidence and focus to developing problem-solving and critical thinking skills, coding is key.
-Plus, the ability to code will expose them to a world of job opportunities.
+From building confidence and focus to developing problem-solving and critical thinking skills, coding classes for kids are key.
+Plus, developing the ability to code with our free online coding classes will expose them to a world of job opportunities.

 Getting Started is Easy

-We have puzzles, courses, and tons of DIY projects.
+We have coding games online, coding for websites, puzzles, free coding classes and tons of DIY projects.

 - Puzzles like Candy Quest, Dragon Dash, and Space Cadet will help your child get the hang of coding basics.